 - DCBs rollover over from fall to spring semesters, but not from one academic year to the next.

-- Commuter students are not required to have a meal plan but can select a plan or opt out.
+- Commuter students are not required to have a meal plan but can select from any plan or opt out.

 - Baker will now encompass both the traditional first floor stations as well as second floor stations (Eagles Landing).
 Eagles Landing will not be a standalone retail cash operation but be instead be considered part of Baker.